DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/series.md

 ## Stacked Series

 Line, spline, area, and bar series can be collected in stacks.
-Assign the same value to the `stack` property of those series that should be put in the same stack.
+Assign the same value to the `stack` property of the series that should be in the same stack.

 The following example demonstrates this capability on the bar series: